daniellas/fqb/README.md

 ## Why?

-I't common situation when some relational database is used in project.
+It's common situation when some relational database is used in project.
 In Java it's SQL via JDBC or JPQL/CriteriaAPI via JPA the right tool to work with relational databases.
 There are higher level libraries and frameworks simplifying database queries, like **Spring DATA JPA**.
 I'm quite familiar with Spring DATA project.
 It's very nice and easy to use, but there often were some project specific requirements that made things complicated.
 If you need to perform simple queries, existing tools work just fine, but when you need to implement more sophisticated queries, you end up with:

 - complicated JPQL queries
 - manual JPQL queries construction